ntop/nDPI/doc/usdt.rst

      if ($flow->risk != 0) { @risky[arg0] = count(); }
    }'

-Verify the section is present with:
+Verify that the section is present with:

 .. code-block:: bash